nexusformat/definitions/manual/source/datarules.rst

 .. index::
    naming convention
    name rules
+   NX; used as NX class prefix

-Group and field Names used within NeXus follow a naming convention which is made up from the following :index:`rules <rules; naming>`:
+Group and field Names used within NeXus follow a naming convention described by the following :index:`rules <rules; naming>`:

-The names of NeXus *group* and *field* items must only contain a restricted set of characters.
+* The names of NeXus *group* and *field* items must only contain a restricted set of characters.
-This set may be described by this regular expression syntax :index:`regular expression` :ref:`regular expression syntax <RegExpName>`:
+  This set may be described by a regular expression syntax :index:`regular expression`
+  :ref:`regular expression syntax <RegExpName>`, as described below.

+* For the class names [#]_ of NeXus *group* items, the prefix *NX* is reserved.
+  Thus all NeXus class names start with NX.
+  The chapter titled :ref:`nexus-class-definitions` lists the available NeXus class names as either *base classes*, *application definitions*, or *contributed definitions*.

+.. [#] The *class name* is the value assigned to the *NX_class* attribute of an HDF5 group in the NeXus data file.
+   This *class name* is different than the *name* of the HDF5 group.
+   This is important when not using the NAPI to either read or write the HDF5 data file.

 .. compound::